vmendis/deploy-kubernetes-using-kind-on-codespaces/README.md

 2. Deploy Kubernetes dashboard.
 This is for demostration purposes only.
 It is not recommended to run Kubernetes Dashboard in Production.

+Warning: The sample user created in the tutorial will have administrative privileges and is for educational purposes only.

 $ ./1.deploy-kubernetes-dashboard.sh
 $ kubectl proxy